-Based on the novel by Peter Rock, ‘Leave No Trace’ follows an Army veteran named Will (Ben Foster) struggling with PTSD, living off grid in the woods of Oregon with his daughter, Tom (Thomasin McKenzie).
+Based on the novel by Peter Rock, ‘Leave No Trace’ follows an Army veteran named Will (Ben Foster) struggling with PTSD, living off the grid in the woods of Oregon with his daughter, Tom (Thomasin McKenzie).
 Will teaches Tom how to be unseen in the public park, creating a secret camp away from the trappings of civilization.
 When they’re discovered and forced to conform with the system, they’re treated with kindness and understanding, but even the most sympathetic of societal trappings continues to make Will bristle due to the demons that constantly plague him.

 The film wrests heavily on the two leads, and once again Granik shows her chops at eliciting exceptional performances from actors.
 Foster’s credits speak for themselves, and he provides another nauanced, subtle take.
 Relative newcomer McKenzie, a Kiwi with only a few roles under her belt, constantly surprises.
 The role could easily turn precocious or maudlin, but her balance between fierceness and sensitivity is perfectly poised.